Tag Archives: vacation

 Through My Lens

-Picture1As I reflect upon my vacation this year, I center on the glitter to the glue of my family.
-The stuff that makes them glow through difficult circumstances, yet, not fall apart.
+Picture1As I reflect on my vacation this year, I focus on the glitter of the glue in my family.
+The stuff that makes them glow through difficult circumstances, yet not fall apart.
 It is the Strength in their sails,

 the Laughter through the tears, and the Lightanchornew in the darkness.
 The waves may beat on the boat called Life, but their faith in God is the anchor that